 Transactions with related parties that are not wholly owned group companies are shown below.
-Some parties which were not wholly-owned in 2013 became wholly-owned in 2014 and therefore transactions with them were not disclosed in 2014 and 2015.

 Nature of transactions

 All related party transactions were executed on normal commercial terms and conditions.
 The nature of the transactions with related parties was sales and purchases of physical commodities and derivative instruments.